HiCoinCom/hicoindocs-en/source/API-WaaS-V2/api_plan.rst

 2.2 Create a wallet
 ~~~~~~~~~~~~~~~~~~~

-Enter the 【WAAS Alliance】 page and create a wallet.
+Enter the 【ChainUP Custody】 page and create a wallet.
 Please fill in the name carefully because you are unable to change the name once the wallet has been created.

 .. image:: images/api_plan_chuangjianqianbao1.png
    :width: 800px